-Eggs and molted skin: Bed bugs will leave behind dead skin in areas where they breed and feed.
+Eggs and molted skin.
+Bed bugs will leave dead skin in areas where they breed and feed.
 Tiny bunches of eggs that resemble uncooked rice are also a sign.

-Funny smell: A bed bug infestation produces a musty, unpleasant smell that is sometimes compared to coriander.
+Funny smell.
+A bed bug infestation produces a musty, unpleasant smell compared to coriander.

 Myth: You Can Get Rid Of Bed Bugs By Yourself

 Getting rid of bed bugs by yourself is a waste of time and money.
 If you miss even a few bed bugs, the infestation will persist.
-That’s why if you’ve got bed bugs in Nassau County, it’s easier, safer, and better for your wallet to use professional bed bug control from Parkway Pest Services.
+That’s why if you have a bed bug problem in Nassau County, it’s easier, safer, and better for your wallet to use professional bed bug control from Parkway Pest Services.

 Since 1932, we’ve been protecting our customers from bed bugs.
 We will work with you to create the best treatment plan for your situation and ensure that your problem is eliminated while protecting the health and safety of you and your family.
 Contact us today for your free quote!